Jomprate/BehavioralPatternsSolution/README.md

 Run the application to see the pattern in action.
 🧠 Concepts Explained
 Chain of Responsibility Pattern
-Allows request processing to pass through multiple handlers.
+Allows requests to pass through multiple handlers.
-Useful for support systems, event handling, or command processing.
+Useful in scenarios like request processing pipelines or event handling systems.
 Command Pattern
-Encapsulates actions as objects, allowing them to be parameterized, queued, or undone.
+Encapsulates actions as objects, making them parameterizable and undoable.
-Ideal for implementing reversible operations and request logging.
+Effective for implementing reversible operations and logging.
 Observer Pattern
-Notifies multiple objects of state changes in a subject.
+Notifies multiple observers when the subject changes.
-Commonly used in event-driven programming, such as in UI frameworks.
+Ideal for implementing event-driven systems and subscriber models.
 📚 References
 Chain of Responsibility Pattern - Wikipedia
 Command Pattern - Wikipedia